webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/es.md

 ---
-title: es
+title: the history of the web
-uri: 'concepts/Internet and Web/the history of the web/es'
+lang: es
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: